 The Downtown Historic District was created in 1992 to preserve the New Town commercial district, and the Palestine Main Street Program assists property owners in this area to promote economic revitalization and growth with this district which is the historical center of commercial activity and urban life in Palestine.
 This is a local historic district which does require design review for exterior alterations.
-There are properties individually listed on the National Register of Historic Places but downtown is not yet a listed National Register district.
+There are properties individually listed on the National Register of Historic Places and the Palestine New Town Commercial Historic District was listed as a National Register district in 2021.

 The City of Palestine offers tax relief to property owners investing in the downtown district.
 The Palestine Economic Development Corporation also offers incentives to companies making a minimum of $500,000 investment and creating five jobs.
 Downtown offers an incredible building stock with the narrow alignment of the main streets (Oak and Main) creating many double frontage buildings - an unusual feature that allows two prime frontages for retail and other activity generating uses in one building.
 Investment opportunities are updated here regularly and historic resource information is all publicly available as well.

-Contact Greg Laudadio with the Main Street Program or the city's Historic Preservation Officer, Jacob Morris, for further information on investing and preserving downtown Palestine.
+Contact Mary Ann Admire with the Main Street Program for further information on investing and preserving downtown Palestine.